unlaunch/documentation/_docs/sdks/go-sdk.md

 This guide provides complete information about the Unlaunch Go SDK and how to integrate it in your applications to use feature flags to safely and confidently release new features to your users.

 The Unlaunch Go SDK provides a Go API to access Unlaunch.
 Using the SDK, you can easily build Go applications that can evaluate feature flags, access configuration, and more.
 Unlaunch Go SDK is *open source*.
-SDK source code is available on <a href="https://github.com/unlaunch/go-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a> You can also checkout the Java [example project](https://github.com/unlaunch/hello-go).
+SDK source code is available on <a href="https://github.com/unlaunch/go-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a> You can also checkout the [example project](https://github.com/unlaunch/hello-go).

 ### Language Support